-the target address and the actual instruction.
-Unlike a branch predictor, a BTB needs an accurate representation of the target instruction since it would be useless to start executing a completely wrong instruction, so a BTB typically includes a tag that allows the address of the source branch to be reconstructed.
-In other words, similarly to a cache, a BTB is indexed by part of the address of the branch being predicted, and the rest of the branch address is used in a tag to check that the right target has been found.
-This scheme can obviously only work if branch instructions cannot vary the target address, i.e., it's always based on an immediate operand, not a register.
+operand, not a register.
 Figure 4.13 illustrates a possible BTB organization.
 If the top branch instruction in the illustrated snippet of code is about to be executed, the BTB logic looks up the target instruction.
 If the branch is predicted as taken, it can be fetched immediately.
-In an aggressive scheme, the BTB can be looked up before the instruction turns out not to be a branch.
+In an aggressive scheme, the BTB can be looked up before the instruction is decoded, since the tag ensures that a lookup will miss if the current instruction turns out not to be a branch.